psychemedia/winter-tales/src/twelve_months.md

 A BOHEMIAN TALE.

 There was once a woman who was left a widow with two children.
 The elder, who was only her step-daughter, was named Dobrunka; the younger, who was as wicked as her mother, was called Katinka.
-The mother worshiped her daughter, but she hated Dobrunka, simply because she was as beautiful as her sister was ugly.
-Dobrunka did not even know that she was pretty, and she could not understand why her step-mother fiew into a rage at the mere sight of her.
+The mother worshipped her daughter, but she hated Dobrunka, simply because she was as beautiful as her sister was ugly.
+Dobrunka did not even know that she was pretty, and she could not understand why her step-mother flew into a rage at the mere sight of her.
 The poor child was obliged to do all the work of the house; she had to sweep, cook, wash, sew, spin, weave, cut the grass, and take care of the cow, while Katinka lived like a princess, that is to say, did nothing.

 Dobrunka worked with a good will, and took reproaches and blows with the gentleness of a lamb; but nothing soothed her step-mother, for every day added to the beauty of the elder sister and the ugliness of the younger.
 "They are growing up," thought the mother, "and suitors will soon appear, who will refuse my daughter when they see this hateful Dobrunka, who grows beautiful on purpose to spite me.
 I must get rid of her, cost what it may."